๐๏ธ Streamlined category view: fewer clicks for your guests

 A few things to keep in mind โ ๏ธ

-Streamlined category view affects guest navigation only โ your content structure in the dashboard stays exactly the same.
+Both Streamlined view and Expanded view affect guest navigation only โ your content structure in the dashboard stays exactly the same.

 If you enable Subcategories as filters and a subcategory has no articles, it will not appear as a filter option (same automatic clean-up behavior as the rest of your guidebook).